RBVI/enhancedGraphics/README.md

 - `barchart: attributelist="a,b,c,d" colorlist="up:yellow,down:green"`

   In this example, the values of `a`,`b`,`c`, and `d` are `2.0`, `0.5`, `4.0`, and `-1.0`.
-  Because no range is given, a positive values are yellow and the negative value is green.
+  Because no range is given, the positive values are yellow and the negative value is green.

 - `barchart: valuelist="4,5,3" labellist="A,B,C"  ybase="bottom" showyaxis=true separation=4 range="2.5,5"`